MAPF-Competition/web_resource/updates.md

 **5. Important Deadlines:**

-As previously announced, the deadline for the main round is November 30th.
-The date is AOE.
-In other words, if your implementation is submitted on November 30th, Anywhere on Earth, it will be considered timely and queued for evaluation.
+As previously announced, the deadline for the main round is anytime on November 30th.
+Pencil this date into your calendar now and add a reminder to avoid disappointment!
+The date UTC-12, which means any submission on or before 23:59:59 on November 30th will be considered timely and queued for evaluation.

-Avoid disappointment!
-Pencil the date into your calendar and add a reminder!

-If you have questions about any part of this announcement, or if you need additional details, please reach out to us, via Discord or email.
-We’re looking forward to your submissions!
+We're excited to have you with us and we're looking forward to your submissions!